Chamartin3/daytiles/README.md

 </script>
 ```

-That's it.
 The library auto-sizes the SVG to fit the rendered grid and makes it responsive.

 ### Building from source